claudioandre-br/packages/john-the-ripper/readme.md

 of a computer file.
 A popular approach is to store checksums (hashes) of files, also known as message digests, for later comparison.

-Accessing the AppVeyor `Console` Tab, you can view the hashes of all relevant files.
+Accessing the build logs, you can view the hashes of all relevant files.
 For example:

 ```text